kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

 Yes, the tests will be added along with alpha implementation.
 * Validate that the users can set pod-level resources in the Pod spec only when the feature gate is enabled.
-* Validate that scheduler considers pod level resources when the feature is enabled, and falls back to container level resources when the feature is disabled.
+* Validate that scheduler considers pod level resources when the feature is enabled, and falls back to container level resources. when the feature is disabled.
 * Validate the kubelet is using pod level resources in cgroup settings if the feature is enabled, and uses container level values when feature is disabled.